"The Best Camera Is The One That's With You"

 2 A Benro C4770TN with a Novoflex Magicball 50 ballhead, which is my preferred tripod.
 It's still not too heavy, but a bit too bulky to take with me on e.g. business travel.

 3 A Really Right Stuff TFA01 mini (table) tripod with a BPC-16 panning micro ball.
 This tripod, allows me to take steady shots from the oddest of places.
 The nice thing about this tripod is that, while it is actually a tripod, it does not look like one to the eye of security personal at e.g. well known tourist locations such as the Taj Mahal.
 The panning micro ball even allows me to take stable panorama photos.

-Next to that, I also use a Novoflex Photo-Survival-Kit with an assortment of clamps to create different camera mounting points in challenging environments.
+Next to that, I also have a Novoflex Photo-Survival-Kit with an assortment of clamps to create different camera mounting points in challenging environments.
 When I'm on a "photo expedition", I will typically throw that one into my check-in liggage.